The-OpenROAD-Project-Attic/benchmark-report/README.md

 ## Adding reports for another tool

-To support reports from another tool, you need to create a new subdirectory under tool root dir, you then need to export a class named `Reporter` that inherits from BaseReporter and implements `parse` and `map` methods.
+To support reports from another tool, you need to create a new subdirectory under `./reporters/`, you then need to export a class named `Reporter` that inherits from BaseReporter and implements `parse(report_content)` and `map()` methods.
 You can then use the new module by passing the subdirectory name to the option `--tool=<tool>`.
-Refer to the Resizer reporter (`./resizer`) for reference.
+Refer to the Resizer reporter (`./reporters/resizer`) for reference.